MilesMickelson/tealium-hackathon/README.md

 ![](images/ProjectScreenshot.png)
 ![](images/ProjectScreenshot2.png)

-At the 2018 Tealium Hackathon event, my team built a data statistic display tool to give Tealium an added service for their clients, supplying them a way to achieve coordinated marketing strategies through a simple information viewing system.
+At the 2018 Tealium Hackathon event, our team built a data statistic display tool to give Tealium an added service for their clients, supplying them a way to achieve coordinated marketing strategies through a simple information viewing system.
 As a result of our